nrwl/nx-react-workshop/docs/lab4/LAB.md

 3. Generate a new React component, called `header`, inside the lib you just created

-   ⚠️ Play around with the generator options so that the generated component is automatically **exported** from the lib's module
+   ⚠️ Play around with the generator options so that the generated component is automatically **exported** from the lib's module and that is **doesn't** create component

    <details><summary>🐳 Hint</summary>

-   use `--help` to figure out how to specify under which **project** you want to generate the new component and how to automatically have it **exported**
+   use `--help` to figure out how to specify under which **project** you want to generate the new component and how to automatically have it **exported** and skip the component generation

    </details>